Avenza Fortress - Torre di Castruccio

 History

 The origins of Avenza are lost in the night of time.
-The name took origin from the one of the river on which it lies, the 'Flumen Aventia', that we can also find on the 'Tabula Peutingeriana' (famous ancient road map of the late Roman era, today conserved in Vienna), of Celtic-Ligurian origin [A-enza = at the river].
-Archaeological traces of the roman age have been found in the 18th century and recently in the adjacent zone of Nazzano.
-The first written memory on this settlement dates back to 950 d.C.
+The name took its origin from the one of the rivers on which it lies, the 'Flumen Aventia', that we can also find on the 'Tabula Peutingeriana' (famous ancient road map of the late Roman era, today conserved in Vienna), of Celtic-Ligurian origin [A-enza = at the river].
+Archaeological traces of the Roman age have been found in the 18th century and recently in the adjacent zone of Nazzano.
+The first written memory of this settlement dates back to 950 d.C.

-Of the fortress, only the great tower survive today.
-It is attributed to the works carried on by Castruccio Castracani, it shape is the result of a series of rebuildings and additions made on the ancient castle operated during the 15th, 16th and 17th century to withstand the new fire arms.
-After the unity of Italy the fortress was sold from the Italian State to private in order to use it as stone quarry and in 1883 only the intervention of the German historian Theodor Momsen saved it from the total destruction.
+Of the fortress, only the great tower survives today.
+It is attributed to the works carried on by Castruccio Castracani; its shape is the result of a series of rebuildings and additions made to the ancient castle operated during the 15th, 16th and 17th centuries to withstand the new fire arms.
+After the unity of Italy the fortress was sold from the Italian State to private owners in order to be used as a stone quarry, and in 1883 only the intervention of the German historian Theodor Momsen saved it from total destruction.
 Before its 'scientific disassemmbly' it was formed by three great round and a quadrangular towers.
-In 1859 the opening of a new road separated the fortress from the other main part of the castle-complex, the so called 'Casino del Principe', a sixteenth-century fortified manor joined together with one of the angle towers of the town walls.
+In 1859 the opening of a new road separated the fortress from the other main part of the castle complex, the so-called 'Casino del Principe', a sixteenth-century fortified manor joined together with one of the angle towers of the town walls.
 It still exist today, although deeply altered, and on its facade can be seen an headstone coming from the castle chapel.
 Other remnants of the fortifications are the gate upstream the village and fragments of the town-walls.

 More info & notes